UECS/MyEthernet2/README.md

 All file names have been rewritten to coexist with the Ethernet2 library.

 Resolved a problem with low frequency freezes when used with Raspberry Pi PICO.
+However, the price for this is that the W5500 must be re-initialized if the packet transmission fails.
+Check the return value after sending the packet.
+You can use software to restart the device, though.
+It is recommended to apply a hardware reset by connecting the Reset pin to the microcontroller.

 Known problems